-Where the parallel-imported product is repackaged into another container, the importer must justify retaining the same shelf life.
+Where the parallel-imported product is repackaged into another container, the importer must justify the shelf life.

-6.4 Special precautions for storage
+Special precautions for storage

 The storage statements on the label of the Maltese-market product may be different from those on the container of the parallel-imported product.
+The storage conditions approved for the parallel imported product in the source country must be retained.

-6.5 Nature and contents of container
+Nature and contents of container

 All pack sizes and pack types authorized in the source country should be included unless this has an impact on the legal status of the medicinal product.
-Pack sizes may have an impact on the legal status (prescription only versus non-prescription) of the parallel import product and may differ from that of the Maltese-market product
+Pack sizes may have an impact on the legal status (prescription-only versus non-prescription) of the parallel import product and may differ from that of the Maltese-market product.